You are reading the documentation for an older Pickit release. Documentation for the latest release (3.1) can be found here.

 The drop waypoint is important for the application to work as expected, and is closely tied to the pick point of the Teach model used during the in-hand check.
 The drop waypoint and the pick point should be such that, if the gripper was grasping the part perfectly aligned with the pick point, the robot could go to the drop waypoint and accurately drop the part on the peg, without any correction.
 There is an alerting popup message in the template, highlighting this attention point.

 Home_pose is the starting position of the robot program.
 Detect_pose is a waypoint where the robot does not block the field of view of the Pickit camera to look into the bin.
 Present_pose is a waypoint where the part is presented to the camera for the in-hand check.
 Drop_off_bin is a waypoint to drop back parts into the bin.

 For this application, a simple Setup file with a ROI box with similar dimensions as the actual bin is created.

 In the product file, the Teach detection engine is used to find the washers.
 To maximize the number of detections, the model consists of a half of the washer, and the pick point is positioned on the surface.

 These files need to be filled in twice in the robot program, in a Select command, once at the beginning and once after the second step.

 In-hand check setup/product file

 The ROI in this Setup should include the isolated washer while it is being grasped by the robot gripper.

 The product file is again a Teach detection.
 This time, a full model of the washer is taught.
-In this tutorial, we place the pick frame in the center of the model.
+In this tutorial, we place the pick point in the center of the model.

-Keep in mind that the Teach model pick frame must be defined such that, when dropping off the washer with the robot on drop, it falls on the peg.
+Keep in mind that the Teach model pick point must be defined such that, when dropping off the washer with the robot on drop, it falls on the peg.